mpalazz/scopus-search-api-client/README.md

 - single author profiles
 - multiple author profiles associated to a given affiliation
 - all documents associated to an author profile

+Please insert a valid API key in scopus_api.py in order to use this library.